CGI-IUGS/geosciml/trunk/Documents/CDTG_VocabularyForReview/Readme.txt

 The full CGI_URN for each term is the concatenation of CGI_Vocabulary_Prefix & Version & CGI_URN

 The ClassifierScheme name is the last part of the CGI_Vocabulary_Prefix string.

+string in 'Parent Column' is the Term string, not the CGI_URN string